Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 The signature pad should work on almost every modern web and mobile browser (IE9+, ...).

 = Installation / Support =
-Please read the [installation notes](http://wordpress.org/plugins/contact-form-7-signature-addon/installation/) and [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/) for details on how to setup your signature field.
+Please read the [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/#faq) for details on how to setup your signature fields.

 You can ask for support [here](http://wordpress.org/support/plugin/contact-form-7-signature-addon), and if you're new to web development and Wordpress things, i think you should have a look at [this article](http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/) first.